Managing Wikis

 A wiki is a course web page that students can create together.

 Wikis start with one simple front page that students can edit.
 They can also add new pages and create links to them.
-This powerful tool enables students to construct the content of webpages collaboratively, while completing tasks assigned by their instructor.
-Students can construct these pages very quickly because they do not need approval from the instructor to add pages or content.
-The instructor can, however, remove what has been posted if needed.
-In fact, by using a wiki’s history function, it is possible to check all of the changes made to a wiki page, and even revert back to an earlier version if needed.
+This powerful tool enables students to construct the content of webpages collaboratively while completing tasks assigned by their instructor.
+Students can create these pages quickly because they do not need instructor approval to add pages or content.
+However, the instructor can remove content if needed.
+By using a wiki’s history function, it is possible to review all changes made to a page and revert to an earlier version if needed.

-Wikis are used in some eunits, especially at the LINC 5 to 7 levels, for web-based collaborative research.
-They are also used to prepare for group presentations, and also to brainstorm collaboratively.
+Wikis are used in some eUnits, especially at the LINC 5-7 levels, for web-based collaborative research.
+They are also used to prepare for group presentations and to brainstorm collaboratively.

-Although wikis are group activities, when using them, only one user can edit a page at any one time.
-This can make it challenging to do a wiki activity during computer lab time without some advanced planning.
-This planning could entail adding multiple pages to the wiki before the class begins.
-Using this more advanced feature of the courseware, wiki pages can be accessed by members divided into groups, and not the entire class in the same wiki.
+Although wikis are group activities, only one user can edit a page at a time.
+This can make it challenging to do a wiki activity during computer lab time without some advance planning.
+This planning could entail adding multiple pages to the wiki before class begins.
+Using this more advanced courseware feature, wiki pages can be accessed by members divided into groups rather than by the entire class in the same wiki.
 This feature will be covered in the Stage 3 training.

 Exemplar